© - Steven A. Cerra, copyright protected; all rights reserved.

 These notes appeared on the original album liner.

-Orrin Keepnews made these comments about Shelly Manne & His Men Play Peter Gunn [Contemporary S 75-60/OJCCD 946-2] when it was released as a CD:
+Orrin Keepnews made these comments about Shelly Manne and His Men Play Peter Gunn [Contemporary S 75-60/OJCCD 946-2] when it was released as a CD:

 “For the most part, television music was a vast jazz wasteland before the Peter Gunn series debuted in the fall of 1958.
 The show's score both made a name for composer Henry Mancini and changed the sound of televised drama.
 It was inevitable that Shelly Manne, Hollywood studio mainstay and a proven champion at jazz interpretations of Broadway shows, would give Mancini's music a more expansive blowing treatment, and the resulting album reminds us that there was more to Peter Gunn than its dramatic theme and the classic ballad "Dreamsville."
 Fans of Manne's Men should note that the album was taped during the brief tenure of alto saxophonist Herb Geller, and that it makes winning use of the vibes and marimba of added starter Victor Feldman, whose piano would shortly be heard to superb advantage on the band's Blackhawk recordings (OJCs 656-660).”

-We've selected Goofin' at The Coffee House by Shelly and The Men and coupled it with a montage on "beatniks" as our video tribute to Peter Gunn TV series and its era.
+We've selected A Profound Gass by Shelly and The Men and coupled it with a montage on "beatniks" as our video tribute to Peter Gunn TV series and its era.